Black Nova Scotians: Jamaican Maroons

-According to one historian, on June 26, 1796, 543 men, women and children, Jamaican Maroons, were deported on board the ships Dover, Mary and Anne, from Jamaica after being defeated in an uprising against the British colonial government.
+According to historian Richard Cannon, on June 26, 1796, 543 men, women and children, Jamaican Maroons, were deported on board the ships Dover, Mary and Anne, from Jamaica after being defeated in an uprising against the British colonial government.
 However, many historians disagree on the number who were transported from Jamaica to Nova Scotia, with one saying that 568 Maroons of Cudjoe's Town (Trelawny Town) made the trip in 1796.
 It seems that just under 600 left Jamaica, with 17 dying on the ship, and 19 in their first winter in Nova Scotia.
 A Canadian surgeon counted 571 Maroons in Nova Scotia in 1797.
 Their initial destination was Lower Canada but on July 21 and 23, the ships arrived in Nova Scotia.
 At this time Halifax was experiencing a major construction boom initiated by Prince Edward, Duke of Kent and Strathearn's efforts to modernize the city's defenses.
 The many building projects had created a labour shortage.
 Edward was impressed by the Maroons and immediately put them to work at the Citadel in Halifax, Government House, and other defense works throughout the city.

 The British Lieutenant Governor Sir John Wentworth, from the monies provided by the Jamaican Government, procured an annual stipend of £240 for the support of a school and religious education.
 The Maroons complained about the bitterly cold winters, their segregated conditions, unfamiliar farming methods, and less than adequate accommodation.
 The Maroon leader, Montague James, petitioned the British government for the right to passage to Sierra Leone, and they were eventually granted that opportunity in the face of opposition from Wentworth.
 On August 6, 1800, the Maroons departed Halifax, arriving on October 1 at Freetown, Sierra Leone.
 In their new home, the Maroons established a new community at Maroon Town, Sierra Leone.